qualiaMachine/deep-learning-intro/README.md

 ## Lesson development sprints
 We regularly host lesson development sprints, in which we work together at the lesson.
-The next one is scheduled for the 30th of November.
-We kickoff with an online meeting at 9:30 CEST.
+The next one will be scheduled beginning of 2024.
+We usually kickoff with an online meeting at 9:30 CEST.
 If you want to join (you are very welcome to join even if you have never contributed so far) send an email to s.vanderburg@esciencecenter.nl .

 ## Contributing